sebokopter/lunchtime/README.md

 - Sol i Luna
 - Vogelbräu

+## Config file

+The config file is written in perl's Config::General style.
+Every restaurant has to be enclosed with an unique tag like <rimelin>...</rimelin>.

+### Configuration Options

+#### name

+Name of the restaurant which is displayed in the HTML output file.

+#### url

+URL to either an HTML or PDF location which should be parsed for lunchtime menus.

+#### type

+Either "html" or "pdf" has to be defined here.
+This changes the parsing, so wether pdf2txt or an HTML scraper is invoked.

+#### xpath

+If the type is "html" then you have to define xpaths where to find the "menu", "description" (optional) and "comment" (optional) from the given URL.

+#### spacer

+After lines matching this regular expression there is an new line injected in the output.

+#### filter

+Here is room to write your own perl sub/function which is run over the parsed input just before writing the output to the HTML file.

 ## TODO

 - spacer line which inserts new line in front of given regex